 Juvenile delinquency law is unique in that it combines both civil law and criminal law.
 While juvenile delinquency law was initially meant to rehabilitate young offenders, it has changed into an area in which juvenile records and adjudications can follow your children into their adulthood.
 Many people do not realize that juvenile adjudications typically stay on a criminal record until the child reaches the age of 31-years-old.
-In some cases, an experienced juvenile defense attorney will know how to take advantage of programs and court rules that will allow for a record to be purged at 18-years-old.
-If your child is charged with a felony, misdemeanor or other delinquent conduct, the Juvenile Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C. can provide a caring, dedicated and passionate defense.
+An experienced juvenile defense attorney will know how to take advantage of programs and court rules that will purge a juvenile’s record when they turn 18-years-old.
+If your child is charged with a felony, misdemeanor, or other delinquent conduct, the Juvenile Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C. can provide a caring, dedicated, and passionate defense.

 Experienced Defense Attorneys for Minors

 Many lawyers exclusively handle adult criminal cases or have general practices where they rarely, if ever, handle a juvenile delinquency case.
 The juvenile defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience and know the juvenile justice system in Michigan, the judges, referees, prosecutors, police, and the resources available to help young people.
 We represent children and teens facing criminal charges in Oakland County, Macomb County, Washtenaw County, Wayne County, Livingston County, and throughout Michigan.